sintefmath/implicit-recon/README.md

 ```

 ## Requirements
-The code has the following dependencies:
+The code has been tested for Python 3.8.
+It has the following dependencies:
 `numpy`, `pillow`, `scikit-image`, `tqdm`, `torch`, `torchvision`,
 `torchsummary`, `tensorboard`, `numpy-stl`